Representing Continuous Functions between Greatest Fixed Points of Indexed Containers: Introduction

 \section{Introduction}

-This papers gives a type theoretic representation theorem for continuous functions between a wide class of spaces of infinite values.
+This paper gives a type theoretic representation theorem for continuous functions (Theorems~\ref{lem:eval_layer} and~\ref{lem:eval_layer_comp}) between a wide class of spaces of infinite values.
 By infinite, we understand a value having a coinductive type.
 Continuity means that finite information about a result of the function requires only finite information about its argument.
 Because of that, it is a necessary condition for computability.

 The simplest coinductive space is the Cantor space of infinite boolean sequences.
 It corresponds to the coinductive type~$\nu_X(X + X)$ and its topology is well known.
 Programs that implement continuous functions from the Cantor space to a discrete space~$D$ can be represented by finite binary trees in which leaves are labelled by values in~$D$.
 We extend this to a class of functors going beyond~$X \mapsto X + X$ on the category~$\Set$ by considering so-called (finitary) polynomial functors on~$\Set^I$ for some index set~$I$.
 The final coalgebra~$\nu P$ of such a functor~$P$ always exists and may be constructed as the inverse limit of:~$1 \leftarrow P(\One) \leftarrow P^2(\One) \leftarrow \cdots$.
 Those final coalgebras have a natural topology, and when the functor~$F$ is \emph{finitary} (commutes with filtered colimits), the topology enjoys a close connection with the intuitive notion of ``finite amount of information'' about potentially infinite values.
 However, representing such topologies inside a formalized system such as dependent type theory is far from trivial because their definition relies heavily on delicate topics like equality.